ebellocchia/py_crypto_hd_wallet/README.md

 And then simply run *tox*:

+    tox

+Or, with code coverage:

     tox -e coverage

-To run tests and get the code coverage and report.

 ## Modules description